m3tro1d/pybatch/README.md

-  -h, --help            show this help message and exit --mask MASK, -m MASK  file mask (default: * e.g. all files) --length LEN, -l LEN  length of generated names (default: 6) --numbers, -n         use numbers in generated names (default: False) --upper, -u           use upper-case letters in generated names (default: False)
+  -h, --help            show this help message and exit --mask MASK, -m MASK  file mask (default: * e.g. all files) --length LEN, -l LEN  length of generated names (default: 6) --numbers, -n         use numbers in generated names --upper, -u           use upper-case letters in generated names --numeric, -N         use only numbers in generated names
 ```

 **Note**: always double-check the directory that you are working with.
 Renaming cannot be undone.